JochemVanDerMeer/RowingScraper/README.md

 `scrape.py` finds the relevant times and writes them to `output.txt`.
 This file is then used by `createSheet.py` which processes the results and creates a table, which is then written to `nkir_times.xls`.

 `fields.py` contains the rowing "fields" in which Phocas competes.
-For example, "LHEj 8" stands for "Lichte Heren Eerstejaars acht", translation: "Men's Lightweights Freshmen Eight".
+For example, "LHEj 8" stands for "Lichte Heren Eerstejaars Acht", translation: "Men's Lightweights Freshmen Eight".

 ## Reflection